ezpixelplayer/wasm-audio-decoders-memmgt/README.md

 ### [Checkout the demo here](https://eshaz.github.io/wasm-audio-decoders/)

+## EZPlayer Fork Notes
+This is a fork.
+The fork was made because the mpg123 implementation was allocating fresh memory for every decode, and the EZPlayer project needed to reuse the memory to keep the allocator / garbage collector from stalling the process.

 ## Decoders

 Each decoder is built with inline WASM to reduce bundling complexity with transpilers like Webpack.
 The inlined WASM is encoded using yEnc for efficient binary encoding and is gzip compressed for reduced file size.